justabeginner-team/EquityApi/README.md

     # ...
     'equity-jenga-api']

+'''
+Configure the following at the bottom of your settings.py
+'''

+# generated password in jengahq
+PASSWORD = config('PASSWORD')

-# generated merchant code for jengahq
+# generated merchant code from jengahq
 MERCHANT_CODE = config('MERCHANT_CODE')

 # generated api key from jengahq
 API_KEY = config('API_KEY')

-# to determine whether its sandbox or production
+# Environment is either sandbox or production
 ENVIRONMENT = config('ENVIRONMENT')

+# base url for api endpoints
-SANDBOX_URL = config('SANDBOX_URL')
+UAT_URL = config('UAT_URL')
 PRODUCTION_URL = config('PRODUCTION_URL')

 # allows to generate a new token before the it expires minus threshold is over
 TOKEN_THRESHOLD = config('TOKEN_THRESHOLD')

+CELERY_BROKER_URL = 'amqp://localhost'
 ```
 ## Configuration
 1. Generate your set of public and private keys: